astropy/astropy/docs/visualization/lupton_rgb.rst

 `Lupton et al. (2004)`_ describe an "optimal" algorithm for producing red-green- blue composite images from three separate high-dynamic range arrays.
-This method is implemented in `~astropy.visualization.make_lupton_rgb` as a convenience wraper function and an associated set of classes to provide alternate scalings.
+This method is implemented in `~astropy.visualization.make_lupton_rgb` as a convenience wrapper function and an associated set of classes to provide alternate scalings.
 The SDSS SkyServer color images were made using a variation on this technique.
 To generate a color PNG file with the default (arcsinh) scaling: